ychaker/careerplug-coding-challenge/README.md

 You will also need [Node.js](https://nodejs.org) to take advantage of the Javascript features.
 If you do not have Node installed already you can download the installer for your operating system [here](https://nodejs.org/en/download/)

 ## Rails setup
 If you've never installed Ruby / Rails on your machine before that is ok.
-If you are developing on a Mac, the wonderful people at [thoughtbot](https://thoughtbot.com/) have graciously created a script that does most of the work for you which you can find [here](https://github.com/thoughtbot/laptop)
+If you are developing on a Mac, the team at [thoughtbot](https://thoughtbot.com/) has created a script that does most of the work for you which you can find [here](https://github.com/thoughtbot/laptop)

 If you are developing on Linux or Windows, you may have a more difficult journey ahead of you, though the following resources should help you on your way:
 Windows - [Pragmatic Studio](https://pragmaticstudio.com/blog/2010/09/23/install-rails-ruby-windows) / [treehouse](http://blog.teamtreehouse.com/installing-rails-5-windows)